avanwouwe/citadel-browser-agent/README.md

 See the [configuration](/config.js) to understand the default settings.

-If you do not reduce the default privacy-related measures, you restrict access to the log entries, and you have listed an entry for "logging and monitoring" in your Records of Processing Activities, you are in compliance with the GDPR.
+If you have informed your staff of the fact that you are monitoring their internet use, you do not reduce the default privacy-related measures, you restrict access to the log entries, and you have listed an entry for "logging and monitoring" in your Records of Processing Activities, you are likely in compliance with the GDPR.

 ### which browsers are supported?
 Citadel uses the [Chrome Extensions API](https://developer.chrome.com/docs/extensions/reference/) (V3) and fully supports Chrome, Mozilla, Opera, Edge and Brave.
 Other Chromium-based browsers may work.
 However, this has not been tested so it is unlikely to work out of the box.
 Also, the deployment of the Native Messaging is (slightly) different for different browsers.
 Unfortunately Safari does not support all of the Chrome API and so porting it would take considerable effort (aside from the horribly complex Apple tool chain).